 Here we will break down all the aspects of a class action

-- Lawyer Wages - The lawyer/s only gets paid if they win and then they usually collect a percentage of the settlement as compensation.
-A judge must determine whether the amount requested by a lawyer as payment is reasonable.
+The lawyer/s only gets paid if they win and usually collect a percentage of the settlement as compensation.
+A judge must determine whether the amount requested by a lawyer is reasonable.

-- Compensation - the members in a suit usually receive the same amount of compensation from a settlement.
-However there are times when different compensation is given for different members of the class.
+The members in a suit usually receive the same amount of compensation from a settlement.
+However, there are times when different compensation is given for different members of the class.

 Examples of Actual Payouts

 If you’ve ever purchased household appliances or products, cars, or even medication, then you’ll most likely be entitled to receive money from various class actions.

 You might vaguely remember receiving these weird-looking notices in the mail that you either tossed as junk mail or thought “not worth my time.”
 While most settlements have a payout that ranges from $5 to maybe $50, these numbers can quickly add up and there are times when the payout is big!

 Here are some examples of when filling out the simple form paid out big money for the class: